Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Queen's Coronation in 1953 was the inspiration for these spectacular windows at the British Woolworths.
 Everything from flags and bunting to china plates and collectables, all at great value prices.

-Stores were sent very detailed instructions of how to set out the windows.
-Each item is numbered in the photographs to match it to the stock in-store.
-Each price ticket in the picture was left blank, as the prices were kept a secret right up until the day the windows were built.
-It took most company window dressers a whole day to complete each window, but the results were stunning.
+Very detailed instructions were issued to stores, showing how to lay out the windows.
+Each item was numbered in the photographs to match it to the stock in-store.
+Each ticket in the picture was left blank, as the prices were kept secret right up to the day when the windows were built.
+Setting up the displays took each store's window dresser a whole day per window.
+Everyone agreed it was time well spent, as the results were stunning!

-Sales on the Coronation Ranges beat all expectations - and colleagues up and down the country were proud to be a part of the celebrations.
+Sales of the Coronation Ranges exceeded even the most optimistic expectations at headquarters.
+From the stockroom to the boardroom, everyone was proud to play a part in the celebrations.
+Many remember 1953 as the happiest year of their careers.
 If you would like to find out more about the Queen's Coronation, there are lots more pictures in our bonus feature Scrap Book, which includes a 1 Megabyte embedded music track: Click this link to take a look.

 Backing instrumental: